-Our craft distillery is located in Caledonia County, Vermont and inspired by the views from atop the Barr Hill Nature Preserve.
+Our craft distillery is inspired by the views from atop the Barr Hill Nature Preserve.
 Caledonia Spirits was founded on a vision to support working landscapes and local agriculture by making Barr Hill craft spirits from regional raw materials.

 Todd Hardie, as a 12 year old boy, buys his first beehive.

 Todd Hardie opens Honey Gardens Apiaries, which becomes a 30 year career.

 Todd purchases a 15 gallon direct fire pot still for his 6500 square foot building in Hardwick.
 Thus the birth of Caledonia Spirits.